 - New Zealand Institute of Primary Industry Management

 Achieving consistent farm planning standards

-In May 2021, the steering group endorsed the first step towards consistency in standards for farm planning.
+In May 2021, the Integrated Farm Planning Advisory Group endorsed the Good Farm Planning Principles: Towards Integrated Farm Planning, the first step towards consistency in standards for farm planning.

 Find out more about integrated farm planning